Sammysupport/spot-on/README.md

 Spot-On is an open-source Encrpytion Suite for secure Chat & E-Mail, File Transfer and also Websearch in a F2F distributed URL-Database.

 Means: Spot-On is a Messaging and File-Transfer Application.
-WIth RSS you can read, search and distribute your feeds to your friends.
+With RSS you can import, read, search and distribute your feeds f2f to your friends over encrypted connections.
-Enhanced encryption processes are invented or improved and implemented such as McEliece-Messaging (Linux), Cryptographic Calling, Zero-Knowledge-Proofs, AutoCrypt via REPLEO and EPKS, Fiasco Forwarding, POPTASTIC-Messaging over E-Mail-Servers, Chipher-Text conversion tools like Rosetta Crypto Pad and many more.
+Enhanced encryption processes have been invented and improved for implementation in Spot-On: such as McEliece-Messaging (Linux), Cryptographic Calling, Zero-Knowledge-Proofs, AutoCrypt via REPLEO and EPKS, Fiasco Forwarding, POPTASTIC-Messaging over E-Mail-Servers, Chipher-Text conversion tools like Rosetta Crypto Pad, Socialist-Millionaire-Security and many more.

 Spot-On utilized the Echo-Protocol for proxyfying and anonymizing the network, it provids end-to-end encryption (and therefore utilizes not a web-of-trust, which is only point-to-point encryption).
-Spot-On is in the Groupchat and for Servers compatible with Smoke Crypto Chat Messenger from F-Droid.org
+Spot-On is in the groupchat and for servers compatible with Smoke Crypto Chat Messenger from F-Droid.org

 # Download & Install